DSoftTechnology/ADS-FDA-Pool3/README.md

 ###c) Understand what people need

-The entire project was conducted with human-centered design and tools focused on 3 user's needs (i.e., Financial Analyst, Business Owner, Food Recall Researcher).
-Group as well as individual meetings and prototype meetings with these users were conducted to ensure we understood what people needed.
+Entire project was conducted with human-centered design and tools focused on 3 user's needs (i.e., Financial Analyst, Business Owner, Food Recall Researcher).
+Group and individual needs and prototype meetings with users were conducted to ensure we understood what people needed.
 Changes were continuously integrated, deployed on a staging system and tested, and then provided back to users for their reactions and additional inputs.

 See ...ADS-FDA-Pool3/Design/Sprint 1 Documents

 ###d) Used at least 3 human-centered design techniques

-The entire project was conducted with human-centered design and tools.
-Changes were continuously integrated, deployed on a staging system and tested, and then provided back to users for their reactions and additional inputs.
+Entire project conducted with human-centered design and tools.
+Changes continuously integrated, deployed on a staging system and tested, then provided back to users for their reactions and additional inputs.

-* 1) Team brainstorming sessions - worked within the project team to brainstorm concepts and wireframes for development to meet user needs; developed a user navigation map
+* 1) Team brainstorming sessions - Worked within project team to brainstorm concepts and wireframes for development to meet user needs; developed user navigation map
-* 2) Use Cases - 3 iterations centered on the identified 3 primary personas (but not potential FDA data provider or maintainer personas)
+* 2) Use Cases - 3 iterations centered on 3 identified primary personas (but not potential FDA data provider or maintainer personas)
 * 3) Paper Prototyping - 3 iterations with 3 primary personas and using their comments to affect design
-* 4) Participatory Design - multiple live demonstrations (using both test data for quick reviews and FDA data once that capability was integrated) showing prototypes to various users and incorporating their comments to inform/affect design
+* 4) Participatory Design - Multiple live demonstrations (using both test data for quick reviews and FDA data once capability was integrated) showing prototypes to various users and incorporating their comments to inform/affect design
-* 5) Usability Testing - Performed 1 iteration with uninvolved, non-IT users; invited non-IT users to use the website and provide feedback to development team
+* 5) Usability Testing - Performed 1 iteration with uninvolved, non-IT users; invited non-IT users to use website and provide feedback to development team

-###e) Created or used a design style guide or pattern library
+###e) Created/used a design style guide or pattern library

 See StyleGuide.md under ...ADS-FDA-Pool3/Design

 ###f) Performed usability tests with people

-* To put the "needs of users first", we provided usability testing
+* Put "needs of users first"; provided end user usability testing
 * Performed usability tests with non-IT volunteers
 * See Usability Test Plan under ...ADS-FDA-Pool3/Design

-###g) Used an iterative approach
+###g) Used iterative approach

 Personas were involved in every iteration through general discussions, paper prototyping, demonstrations and testing.

-See folders under:
+Reference:

 * ...ADS-FDA-Pool3/Design/Meetings
 * ...ADS-FDA-Pool3/Design/Sprint 1 Documents/Sprint1.md
 * ...ADS-FDA-Pool3/Design/Sprint 2 Documents/Sprint2.md

-An initial meeting with potential users uninvolved in the design and development process was held on June 18, 2015, and was documented in /Design/Meetings/2015-06-18/MeetingNotes.md.
-In this meeting, users were assigned personas of a Food Researcher, Financial Analyst and a Business Owner.
-Initial ideas of what functionality would be useful for these personas was documented, and 3 use cases were created.
+An initial meeting with potential users uninvolved in design and development was held on June 18, 2015, and documented in /Design/Meetings/2015-06-18/MeetingNotes.md.
+In this meeting, users were assigned personas of: Food Researcher, Financial Analyst and Business Owner.
+Initial ideas of what functionality would be useful for these personas was documented, and 3 use cases created.

-The 2nd paper prototype session was performed with customers on Monday, 22 June 2015, with DSoft’s Business Analyst and Visual Designer.
+2nd paper prototype session was performed with customers on Monday, 22 June 2015, with DSoft’s Business Analyst and Visual Designer.
 Customers/Personas identified changes and added requirements to the web forms and resultant reports (generated from open.FDA.gov).
-Changes were made to the use cases to capture changes, separate variants of the use case.
-Some requirements were deferred until the next build.
+Changes were made to use cases to capture changes, separate variants of use case.
+Some requirements were deferred until next build.

-A 3rd paper prototyping session was held with the Financial Analyst because we determined the FDA dataset was limited and may not be able to provide the exact report she originally requested.
+3rd paper prototyping session was held with the Financial Analyst because we determined FDA dataset was limited and may not be able to provide exact report originally requested.

-Live demonstrations of the prototypes were provided to users whose comments were reflected back into the design when possible.
+Live demonstrations of prototypes were provided to users whose comments were reflected into design when possible.

 ###h) Created a prototype that works with multiple devices
-Developed prototype to be responsive and successfully tested on various mobile and traditional devices including iPad, Android phone, ChromeBook, and PCs
+Developed prototype to be responsive and successfully tested on various mobile and traditional devices including iPad, Android phone, ChromeBook, PCs

 Multiple devices documented in ...ADS-FDA-Pool3/tree/master/Test

 ###i) Used at least 5 modern and open source technologies

-The following were used in the design and development of the ADS prototype:
+The following were used in design and development of ADS prototype:
 * Docker (http://docker.com)
 * Mono (http://www.mono-project.com)
 * D3.js (BSD license) (http://d3js.org)